-In terms of roles and responsibilities, detail a RACI chart for the project.
+In terms of roles and responsibilities, detail a RACI (responsible, accountable, consulted, and informed) chart for the project.
 And your plan should not move forward without capturing information on needed skill sets and expertise within the organization.

 For instance, include any hiring or training for the following: